-Below we look at what is classed as a job share, the pros and cons of this type of working arrangement, and what employers can do to make job sharing work.
+In this guide for employers, we look at what is classed as a job share, the pros and cons of this type of working arrangement, and what employers can do to make job shares work.

 What is a job share?